vidboda/getGeneInfo/README.md

 Several files in the 'results' directory.
 GENE_LIST is the name of the file and GENOME the version you provided as input.

-* a GENE_LIST_info.txt file which will contain info on accession numbers (NCBI, Ensembl...), exon genomic locations, protein domains for each RefSeq isiform
+* a GENE_LIST_info.txt file which will contain info on accession numbers (NCBI, Ensembl...), exon genomic locations, protein domains for each RefSeq isoform

 * a GENE_LIST_LOVD_domains.txt will contain a summary of the Uniprot protein domains, which can be used in LOVD systems to create menus